a. STANDARD OPERATING CONDITION

 - Identical short circuit impedance (10% Tolerance)

-Please do not hesitate to contact our technical department.
+For any doubt or clarification do not hesitate to contact our technical department.